Small Group Learning Pods

 When do the sessions start?

-We will likely start the third week of September, which gives children time to adjust to their new schooling scenario, and we time to make quality plans for the program.
-The first session will run for 6 weeks, and then we will continue to offer 6-week sessions throughout the year, as needed during school closures.
+We will likely start our winter sessions the third week of January, which gives children time to adjust to their new schooling scenario, and we time to make quality plans for the program.
+The first winter session will run for 6 weeks, and then we will continue to offer 6-week sessions throughout the year, as needed during school closures.

 We don’t know the choice we will make, or, the scenario our district will choose- how could we enroll now?
 What if my district mandates attendance at all virtual class meetings?
 How can I NOT attend and have my children attend these sessions instead?